Simon Murray (footballer)

 After beginning his senior career with Montrose, Murray played for several junior clubs before returning to senior football with Arbroath in 2014.
 He signed for Dundee United in January 2015, but initially remained with Arbroath on loan.
 After two seasons in the United first team, Murray moved to Hibernian in 2017.
 He spent the latter part of the 2017–18 season on loan at Dundee, then moved to South African club Bidvest Wits in July 2018.
-He returned to Scotland during 2020, when he signed for Queen's Park, with whom he would lead the side in back-to-back league titles and a rise to the Scottish Championship.
-He signed for Ross County in January 2023.
+He returned to Scotland during 2020, when he signed for Queen's Park, with whom he would lead the side in back-to-back promotions and a rise to the Scottish Championship.
+He signed for Ross County in January 2023, whom he helped stay in the Premiership for two straight seasons, before returning to Dundee in 2024.

 Early life

 Murray was born in Dundee.
 His father Gary Murray was also a professional footballer, playing for Montrose and Hibernian.
 After playing for a number of youth teams, including Dundee Celtic Boys Club, Dee Club and Dundee United Social Club, Murray joined Montrose as a youth player.